Wednesday, 31 May 2017

 On Saturday evening we watched a strange wee film called Face of an Angel very loosely based on the Amanda Knox trial and it was rubbish!
 Hardly any of the film was about the trial; instead it centred on a dour, self-obsessed reporter who spent a lot of the film snorting cocaine.
 Quoting a John Lydon comment on The Word many years ago, James remarked that you would need to be on drugs to watch the film!
 He then went to bed half way through because he said that he didn't want to waste any more of his life on it!

 Today my hero James found the frame for my hammock in the shed and put it together for me so here I am on yet another beautiful day, swinging gently in my happy place!
-One of my lovely colleagues lives diagonally behind our house on the next street, and this morning I sent her a picture of the view from my hammock.
+One of my lovely new colleagues lives diagonally behind our house on the next street, and this morning I sent her a picture of the view from my hammock.
 She then sent me a picture of the view from her decking and through the foliage there I was in my hammock, which I thought was very funny!
 James has worked hard in the garden most of the day and is now reading his book, and so is Ally.
 Tom has been everywhere; in and out of the house, up the trees, rolling around in the warm slabs - he loves it when we're in the garden.

-Saturday 6 May 2017
+Saturday, 6 May 2017

 Blossom

 So here I am blogging in the garden on a beautiful sunny afternoon.
 There is not a cloud in the sky and it's really warm, with a pleasant light breeze that has dried three loads of washing for me really quickly.
 I love the fresh smell of washing that has been blown dry by the wind outside.
-Our neighbours' have an apple tree whose branches overhang the fence into our garden; the sprays of pink blossom and fresh green leaves against the blue sky look absolutely stunning, like a painting, except better because they are so alive.
+Our neighbours have an apple tree whose branches overhang the fence into our garden; the sprays of pink blossom and fresh green leaves against the blue sky look absolutely stunning, like a painting, except better because they are so alive.

 James and Ally are hill-walking in Glencoe; I have spent a very pleasant day around the house doing useful things as well as relaxing.
 I do love to potter about and I love being at home.
 Tom cat has checked in with me from time to time to see what I am up to and to make sure that I have filled his bowl with chunks.
 As I lie here on a blanket on the grass (I can't find the frame for my beloved hammock!) he has just come by and sat beside me companionably for a few minutes before moving off to investigate something at the top of the garden.
 I have finished one book (Five Quarters of the Orange by Joanne Harris - it was mostly ok) and I have just started another (One Night in Winter by Simon Sebag Montefiore) which seems good so far.
 In a while I will make the dinner for my hungry hill-walkers.
 What a good day!

-Wednesday 3 May 2017
+Wednesday, 3 May 2017

 Decision